On large-scale dynamos with stable stratification and the application to stellar radiative zones: Conclusion

 \section{Conclusion}

-We propose and test a large-scale dynamo mechanism that can operate in the differentially rotating and stably stratified plasma of a stellar radiative zone.
-The dynamo loop we propose is fundamentally closed by the magnetic shear-current effect \citep{rogachevskii2004nonlinear,radler2006mean,Squire2016,kapyla2020existence,zhou2021}, which generates toroidal field from the shearing of a poloidal field and regenerates poloidal field from the toroidal field through statistical correlations of local, non-helical MHD turbulence.
-Our analysis is based on idealised theory and simulations modeling a local section of a RZ, providing good evidence to support a broader picture of dynamos in RZs.
+We examine the effects of stable stratification on mean-field dynamos with a particular focus on the magnetic shear-current effect and our results suggest that it can likely operate in the differentially rotating and stably stratified plasma of a stellar radiative zone.
+The dynamo loop closed by the magnetic shear-current effect \citep{rogachevskii2004nonlinear,squire2015generation,squire2015electromotive,Squire2016} generates toroidal field from the shearing of a poloidal field and regenerates poloidal field from the toroidal field through statistical correlations of local, non-helical MHD turbulence.
+Our analysis is based on idealised theory and simulations modeling a local section of a RZ, providing evidence to support a broader picture of dynamos in RZs.
 The key pieces of evidence are:

-\begin{enumerate} \item Perturbative mean-field dynamo theory, when extended to include stable stratification, predicts the MSC instability remains robust with a decreased growth rate compared to the unstratified case.
+\begin{enumerate} \item Perturbative mean-field dynamo theory, when extended to include stable stratification (along the direction of shear), predicts the MSC instability remains robust with a decreased growth rate compared to the unstratified case.
 The hydrodynamic vorticity dynamo, however, is rapidly stabilized by stratification. \item Shearing box simulations show that a mean shear combined with an unstable small-scale dynamo in stably stratified turbulence is unstable to a LSD, qualitatively agreeing with mean-field dynamo theory.
-The simulations also confirm that the hydrodynamic vorticity dynamo is stabilized by the addition of weak stable stratification. \item Simulations show that the energy in the mean magnetic field at saturation is comparable to the energy in the small-scale magnetic fields, which are themselves in near equipartition with the kinetic energy of the turbulence. \item A numerical scan of the magnetic Reynolds number demonstrates that the LSD does not suffer catastrophic quenching.
+The simulations also confirm that the hydrodynamic vorticity dynamo is stabilized by the addition of weak stable stratification. \item Simulations show that the energy in the mean (toroidal) magnetic field at saturation is comparable to the turbulent kinetic energy. \item A numerical scan of the magnetic Reynolds number demonstrates that the LSD does not suffer catastrophic quenching.
 In particular, the saturation time and amplitude are found to be independent of $Rm$.
-This is expected because there are no obvious constraints arising from magnetic helicity conservation on a non-helical dynamo mechanism such as the MSC effect. \end{enumerate}
+This is expected because there are no obvious constraints arising from magnetic helicity conservation on a non-helical dynamo mechanism. \end{enumerate}